sweat equity and building wealth through home ownership are gone with the button boots and the buggy whip

 “There are always people outside,” she said.
 “I really like to feel surrounded by people.
 I have a new circle of friends as a result of living here.”

-New York remains the cultural capital of the USA, no matter what Atlanta or LA or Seattle do.
+New York remains the cultural capitol of the USA, no matter what Atlanta or LA or Seattle do.
 And people in those cities really want that experience, a world within walking distance, but aren’t willing to give up their addiction to the “independence” of cars and the big lots and single family housing that cars require.

 terms and vocabulary